vimc/montagu-api/spec/spec.md

         "name": "touchstones.open"
     }

-For complex roles, the scope_id must be provided.
-When removing an association, if the scope and role do not both match an existing association, no change is made.
-Note that you just provide a scope_id here - the scope prefix is automatically added.
+For complex roles, the `scope_id` must be provided.
+When removing an association, if the scope_prefix, name, and scope_id do not both match an existing association, no change is made.

 Schema: [`AssociateRole.schema.json`](AssociateRole.schema.json)